AIBaxt/QSolver/spikes/readme.txt

 floatcmp - A program for experimenting with comparisons between two floating point numbers.
 Does not take user input.

 IEEE - Various IEEE-FP tests.

+cunit - A very simple test for asserting that two integers are equal or not equal.